giulong/spectrum/docs/README.md

 * `TEST NAME` &rarr; the test method's name

 > 💡 **Video Configuration Example**<br/>
-> Here's a quick example snippet (remember you just need to provide fields with a value different from the corresponding one in the
+> Here's a quick example snippet.
+Remember you just need to provide fields with a value different from the corresponding one in the
 > internal [configuration.default.yaml]({{ site.repository_url }}/spectrum/src/main/resources/yaml/configuration.default.yaml){:target="_blank"}:

 {% include copyCode.html %}